OnnoH/hardware/Raspberry Pi/Raspberry Pi Zero W/README.md

 ## Create an image

-Burn a Rasbian image https://www.raspbian.org on a SDcard using the Raspbian Installer or [Balena Etcher](https://www.balena.io/etcher).
+Burn a Rasbian image https://www.raspbian.org on a SDcard using the Raspberry Pi Imager tool.
+Select an image of your choosing, select the SDcard mountpoint, but before writing open up the settings behind the cogwheel icon.

+Over there specify a username and password.
+SSH will not work if this is not set.

 ## Modify the image